-5. Transportation Committee
+5.4.
+Transportation, Bicycle and Pedestrian Safety Committee

-The Transportation Committee makes recommendations to the City Council on issues related to transportation, traffic, and roadway safety.
+The Transportation, Bicycle and Pedestrian Safety Committee makes recommendations to the City Council on issues related to transportation, traffic, roadway safety, pedestrian and bicycle safety.
+This committee shall satisfy the requirements of the Metropolitan Transportation Commission as the Town's Transportation, Bicycle and Pedestrian Safety Committee Membership should be composed of both bicyclists and pedestrians.
 The Committee typically meets every other month.
-Acting in an advisory capacity, the Transportation Committee shall have the following powers and duties:
+The Committee consists of seven (7) appointed members and one (1) City Council Member liaison.
+Committee appointed members shall serve terms of four-year (4) years.
+Acting in an advisory capacity, the Committee shall have the following powers and duties:

 - a.
 Upon request, make recommendations to the City Council in all matters pertaining to transportation, traffic, and roadway safety within the Town. - b.
 As needed, assist staff in the identification and review of traffic and roadway safety enhancements. - c.
 As needed, assist staff in the review of regional project impacts on local traffic and transportation corridors. - d.
 As needed, assist staff in the review of traffic safety enforcement measures. - e.
-As needed, assist staff in the review of Neighborhood Traffic Management Program requests.
+As needed, assist staff in the review of Neighborhood Traffic Management Program requests. - f.
+Work with staff in providing recommendations on issues related to the Town's bicycle and pedestrian network and Bicycle and Pedestrian Master Plan. - g.
+Make recommendations to the City Council on the selection of bicycle and pedestrian projects to be submitted for state and federal funding opportunities. - h.
+Work with staff to promote bicycling and walking as safe and healthy alternative modes of transportation, including safe routes to schools. - i.
+Assist Town staff in the planning, operations and maintenance of bicycle and pedestrian facilities in Town.